 Luxembourg

-No transposition activity reported.
-There are currently no reporting requirements, but employers with 50 or more employees are required to provide employee representatives with certain sex-disaggregated statistics on a biannual basis.
+No official transposition activity has been reported, but there’s an indication that preparation is underway.
+There are currently no gender pay gap reporting requirements, but employers with 50 or more employees are required to provide employee representatives with certain sex-disaggregated statistics on a biannual basis.
 The Ministry of Equality Between Men and Women (MEGA) has also developed an online tool that helps employers identify the causes behind any pay gaps.

 Malta